 Once you've added all the approvers, click on "Save.''
 Now your respondents will be approvers and receive an email notification with a link to their response document after submission.

-Step 5: Add a signature field to the approval document
+Step 4: Add an option for electronic signature in the form approval document

 Finally, we need to add a signature field to the document that will be generated by Form Publisher.
 This feature will allow our approvers to sign the document electronically.